What Is a Scope of Services Agreement?

 The last thing you want to deal with is an unexpected situation because the project's deliverables weren't clearly specified.
 Spending plenty of time crafting your scope of services agreement can help avoid these situations and keep all parties in agreement, no matter what updates are made to the contract.

 In general, you may face the following challenges when writing your scope of services agreement:

 - Complexity: Every contract contains comprehensive and complex terminology that involves understanding the entire project from start to finish.

 - Risks: Common risks include financial implications, legal risks, penalties, agreement violations, and reputation risks that can stem from a poorly written agreement.

 - Expertise requirement: The scope of services agreement should be written by someone who understands its importance and has in-depth knowledge of the process.

 - Considerable time: Most companies want to jump into a project rather than spend time developing a solid agreement; failing to spend enough time writing the agreement is careless and could result in mishaps.

 When in doubt, have your legal representative review your score of services agreement to ensure your business is covered.

 If you need help writing a scope of services agreement, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.